comunico/Pladmed-Server/README.md

   - [Additional documentation](#additional-documentation)

 ## How to run locally
-You can run everything through Docker:
+You can run everything through Docker.
+You need docker and docker-compose to run the application:

 - make start: Starts the server
 - make debug: Starts the server and watch for logs